Board Certified Podiatrists | Expert Foot & Ankle Care

 What is the clear fluid inside a foot blister?

 The clear fluid is serum — the plasma portion of blood, filtered out of nearby capillaries.
-It contains growth factors, immune proteins, and nutrients that facilitate healing.
+It contains growth factors, immune proteins, and nutrients that support healing.
 This is why leaving the fluid intact (not draining) speeds recovery: the fluid is not waste, it’s medicine.
 If the fluid turns cloudy, yellow, or green, that indicates bacterial infection and requires professional treatment.

 When should I see a podiatrist for a foot blister?